handsomepot/SimplePlatformer/README.md

 # SimplePlatformer
-Download the code and run it with a web server
+Download the code and run it with a web server<br>
-example: python -m SimpleHTTPServer and then run the program
+example: python -m SimpleHTTPServer and then run the program<br>